tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. The French Horn is a complicated and difficult inst
+1. The French Horn is made of a maze of pipes to mess up the sound, making it difficult to master

 ## 5 - 7 - Drum